JamesPatrickGill/mos-6502-rusted/README.md

 Simply this is a nice way to visualise the program running.
 The highlighted line is the next instruction to run, the first column is the ram address the instruction starts at, the second is the CPU operation to run and next comes either the value or address given to the operation, along with addressing mode contained in brackets.
 Notes square bracket contain the address a branch statement will jump to.

-## Why this is a WIP
+## Help

-This a quick and dirty implementation and there are some bugs in the emulation, hence WIP.
-The preloaded square root function is there to highlight this.
+This a quick and dirty implementation and there are most definitely some bugs in the emulation.
 I just wanted something out the door and as this is for fun, I can fix as I go.
-Also any one who wants to have a go at debugging or even fixing the code, please have a go - looking to learn and what better way than a code review.
+Therefpre any one who wants to have a go at debugging or even fixing the code, please have a go - looking to learn and what better way than a code review.

-The goal of this as you may be able to tell is implement a very basic NES emulator.
+The future goal of this as you may be able to tell is implement a very basic NES emulator.